openCSMP/openCSMP/README.txt

 - doc                   documentation : CSMP User Guide, FEM_conventions etc.

 Remarks:
-- In most cases there is a compilation unit (*.h and *.cpp files) for each class
+- In most the compilation unit (*.h (declarations) and *.cpp files (definitions)) has the same name as the class
+- explicit template instantiation is used to keep the template definitions in the .cpp files

 Issues:
 - have a look at the trackers in Trello: https://trello.com/invite/b/Tcpg8IpD/1fb97a2da7c35fa3349f388915b20098/csmp-development